redhat-ai-dev/ai-rhdh-installer/README.md

 Detailed documentation for configuring Developer Hub can be found in [`RHDH-CONFIG.md`](./docs/RHDH-CONFIG.md).

+## GitLab Integration

+To configure RHDH to use GitLab as the git repository source, you will need to first run `export RHDH_GITLAB_INTEGRATION=true` before running any of the [configuration](#configuration) scripts.
+Run `export RHDH_GITHUB_INTEGRATION=false` to disable GitHub integration.

 ## Setting Environment Variables for Configuration Scripts

 For more information regarding where you can obtain these values see [APP-SETUP.md](./docs/APP-SETUP.md)